DyPE: Dynamic Position Extrapolation for Ultra High Resolution Diffusion: Experiments

 {\textbf{Benchmarks.}} As for benchmarks, we first consider DrawBench~\citep{saharia2022photorealistictexttoimagediffusionmodels}, a set of 200 text prompts for evaluating text-to-image models across multiple criteria.
 Following~\citet{ma2025inferencetimescalingdiffusionmodels, chachy2025rewardsdsaligningscoredistillation}, we measure: (i) text-image alignment using CLIP-Score~\citep{hessel2022clipscorereferencefreeevaluationmetric}, a similarity metric between image and text embeddings based on CLIP~\citep{radford2021learning}, (ii) human preference alignment using ImageReward~\citep{xu2023imagereward}, a reward model trained on large-scale human feedback for generated images, and (iii) image aesthetics using Aesthetic-Score-Predictor~\citep{schuhmann2022laion}, a model trained to predict human aesthetic judgments.
 Additionally, to specifically assess fine-grained, ultra-high-resolution fidelity, we evaluate on Aesthetic-4K~\citep{zhang2025diffusion4k}.
 We use its 4K subset (Aesthetic-Eval@4096), which comprises 195 curated image–prompt pairs, and downsample them to match the target test resolutions for fair comparison.
 Following the official protocol, we report (i) CLIPScore, (ii) ImageReward, (iii) Aesthetics score, and (iv) FID~\citep{heusel2017gans}, which assesses the fidelity and diversity of generated images based on the distributional distance between real and generated features.

 {\textbf{Results.}} Quantitative results across different resolutions and aspect ratios are presented in Tab.~\ref{tab:flux_highres}, with Fig.~\ref{fig:aes_4k} showing side-by-side comparisons on Aesthetic-4K.
 Additional qualitative results are provided in the Appendix for DrawBench (Fig.~\ref{fig:drawbench_fig}) and Aesthetic-4K (Fig.~\ref{fig:a4k_app_fig}).
-As can be seen in Fig.~\ref{fig:teaser}, FLUX exhibited repeating artifacts in ultra-high-resolution revealing the periodicity of the sine waves in the larger context as further illustrated in Appendix.~\ref{sec:illustation_of_method}.
-We also note that FLUX shows relatively stronger performance on landscape resolutions compared to portrait, likely reflecting a training bias, the gap on portrait settings widens once \method~is applied, suggesting that our approach helps to unlock this limitation.
-Importantly, the advantage of \method~becomes more pronounced as the generation resolution increases (e.g., to $3072^2$ and $4096^2$), underscoring the effectiveness of \method~within diffusion transformers for ultra-high-resolution generation.
-Further visual results are presented in the supplementary. \paragraph{Perceptual Evaluation.}
+As can be seen in Fig.~\ref{fig:teaser}, FLUX exhibits repeating artifacts at ultra-high resolutions, revealing the periodicity of the sinusoidal positional encoding when extrapolated to larger spatial contexts, as further illustrated in Appendix~\ref{sec:illustation_of_method}.
+We also observe that FLUX performs relatively better on landscape resolutions than portrait, likely reflecting a training-set bias.
+Notably, once \method\ is applied, this gap widens in favor of our approach on portrait settings as well, indicating that \method\ helps mitigate this limitation.
+Importantly, the advantage of \method\ becomes increasingly pronounced as the generation resolution grows (e.g., up to $3072^2$ and $4096^2$), underscoring the effectiveness of our method for ultra-high-resolution synthesis in diffusion transformers.
+Further visual results are presented in the Appendix.